A Note for Parents

 Q: What’s the practical benefit of raising more confident, intuitive daughters?

 A: A girl doesn’t need to buy all the latest beauty trends when she knows how beautiful she already is.
 Nor will a girl succumb to social pressure—from media, peers, and boys—knowing her inherent value and power as a person.
 Likewise, when it comes to choosing a college, a major, and a career, an intuitive girl will be exceptionally efficient and focused.
-When a girl is connected to her intuition, she knows who is and isn’t safe, who she can and can’t trust, and what is and isn’t right.
+When a girl is connected to her intuition, she knows who is and isn’t safe, who she can and can’t trust, and what is and isn’t right for her.
 Consequently, you can always trust her to make the best and smartest choices.

 Q: What’s the practical benefit of writing?